Francis-Calingo/NHL-POINT-PERCENTAGE-ANALYSIS/README.md

 # Discussion

 <p> Despite the increasingly competitive nature of the league (as demonstrated by the time-series plot showing that, in general, both the Stanley Cup finalists and regular season champions are not performing as well in the regular season and the playoffs, respectively, as their 1970s counterparts), it appears that, more often than not, when it comes to the Stanley Cup finals, the team with a higher regular season point total will more than likely win the Stanley Cup over their opponent.
-Therefore, if you are placing bets at every Stanley Cup Final, you should always definitely bet on the team with the better regular season record. </p>
+Here is what that entails for different relevant parties:</p>

+* **For hockey analysts**: Consider performance consistency and opponent strength rather than point totals alone when predicting playoff outcomes.

+* **For teams**: Regular season perfomance no longer guarantees playoff success as much as it did in prior eras, especially in the age of the salary cap.
+Coaches must consider other factors in their playoff matchups besides suface comparisons of regular season performance.
+For example, facing the same opponent sparsely during the regular season is much different from facing them at least 4 consecutive times.

+* **For the sports betting industry**: Utilizing the trend lines, as well as understanding that, more often than not, NHL teams that finish with the higher point percentage will win the Cup than their opponent in the Finals, will help adjust their odds calculations accordingly.

 [<b>Back to Table of Contents</b>](#table-of-contents)
 </details>